chenkennt/docascode/metadata_spec.md

 For example, for a class `String` under namespace `System`, its ID is `String` and UID is `System.String`.

-> Given the above definition, an *item*'s UID **MUST** starts with the UID of its parent (and any ancestor) and ends with the ID of itself.
-This is useful to quickly determine whether an *item* is under another item.
+> Given the above definition, an *item*'s UID **MUST** starts with the UID of its parent (and any of its ancestor) and ends with the ID of itself.
+This is useful to quickly determine whether an *item* is under another *item*.

 ### 1.3 Alias